 STANDARD RULES AND REGULATIONS

-- Projects conceived, produced and executed by students at a high school, university, college or technical/vocational school within the Chapter’s designated awards region are eligible for student award consideration.
+- Projects conceived, produced and executed by high school students within the Chapter’s designated awards region are eligible for student award consideration.

 - Returning students who previously worked as professionals are not eligible.

 - No professional services may have been employed in the production of the entry.

 - Entrants must be enrolled as a full-time student during the eligibility period